-The teenage midfielder had his finals debut at UEFA EURO 2004, on the day Wayne Rooney became the youngest scorer in EURO history with two goals against Vonlanthen's Switzerland side.
-Vonlanthen claimed the scoring record for himself by netting against France four days later, in a 3-1 defeat on 21 June.
+The teenage midfielder made his finals debut at UEFA EURO 2004, on the day Wayne Rooney became the youngest scorer in EURO history with two goals against Vonlanthen's Switzerland side.
+Vonlanthen claimed the scoring record for himself by registering against France four days later, in a 3-1 defeat on 21 June.

 Young player to appear in knockout stage

 Rooney held this record courtesy of his outing against Portugal in the 2004 quarter-finals.
 The record changed hands three times at EURO 2020, first with Pedri breaking new ground in Spain's last-16 tie against Croatia before – just a day later – Jamal Musiala overhauled him for Germany against England.
 Bellingham then laid down the current benchmark during England's quarter-final defeat of Ukraine.

 Youngest player to appear in a final

 Having come to UEFA EURO 2016 fresh from joining Bayern from Benfica, midfielder Renato Sanches had a reputation to live up to.
 He did so by showing tigerish determination to force his way into the first team and then appearing in Portugal's shock final triumph against hosts France.